cyberboy666/r_e_c_u_r/documentation/beta_access_notes_and_limitations_of_v2.md

 - 38 -> DIN
 - 40 -> CLK

-NOTE: any of the 5v,3v3, GND could be used, (and infact any 4 pins for SPI too with a small code change since its using softwareSPI right now. those pins are also possible with hardwareSPI although i couldnt get this working with the lcd-driver - might investigate this further if the performance over spi becomes the bottle neck  )
+NOTE: any of the 5v,3v3, GND could be used, (and in fact any 4 pins for SPI too with a small code change since its using softwareSPI right now. those pins are also possible with hardwareSPI although i couldnt get this working with the lcd-driver - might investigate this further if the performance over spi becomes the bottle neck  )

-i will write more about how to wire this up when/if a pcb is ready. because of the lcd-screen/picapture using the gpio header, i decided the easist way to access the pins was to solder wires from a IDE cable onto the bottom of the pi board. this wasnt so difficult even with my limited soldering skills... and then the IDE socket can be plugged in and out of the incur circuit as desired.
+i will write more about how to wire this up when/if a pcb is ready. because of the lcd-screen/picapture using the gpio header, i decided the easiest way to access the pins was to solder wires from a IDE cable onto the bottom of the pi board. this wasnt so difficult even with my limited soldering skills... and then the IDE socket can be plugged in and out of the incur circuit as desired.

 ### software

-reading from the a2d can be enabled with the ANALOG_INPUT option in the OTHER subsetting. these mappings are made in the [analog_action_mapping.json], i would only have this on when using it as it will increase load etc. the response speed can be tweeked a bit from analog_input.py , although the current python archetcure does limit how fast these read. moving this to openframeworks is one way i am thinking about to improve this.
+reading from the a2d can be enabled with the ANALOG_INPUT option in the OTHER subsetting. these mappings are made in the [analog_action_mapping.json], i would only have this on when using it as it will increase load etc. the response speed can be tweaked a bit from analog_input.py , although the current python architecure does limit how fast these read. moving this to openframeworks is one way i am thinking about to improve this.

 din-midi input over serial is now also an option. in the MIDI subsetting the INPUT option now cycles through usb , serial and disabled. again i would only have these listening if midi was being used.